 Having your wisdom teeth extracted can be a bit of a daunting prospect, especially if it's your first time or you're having more that one tooth out at once.
-With so many people having their wisdom teeth extracted, and oral surgeons recommending taking them out before they even start to cause problems, you're probably wondering why we even have wisdom teeth in the first place!
+With so many people having their wisdom teeth removed, and oral surgeons recommending taking them out before they even start to cause problems, you're probably wondering why we even have wisdom teeth in the first place!

 The evolution of the wisdom tooth is an interesting one to examine.
 We're here to answer all of your FAQ's and deep dive into the mysterious 'third molar' with our wisdom teeth fact sheet.